An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Computational experiments

 Candidate lines in the multi-scenario systems were generated as in the deterministic case.
-Since the modified scenarios sometimes resulted in total demands below twice that of the PGLib-OPF base system, an additional scaling step was applied.
-Scenarios were sorted in non-decreasing order of total demand, and the scaling factor required for the scenario at index $round(0.8\times|\mathcal{S}|)$ (i.e., $\approx$ 80th percentile) to reach twice the base-case demand was computed.
-This factor was then applied to scale generation capacities and demands consistently across all scenarios.
+Since the modified scenarios sometimes resulted in total demand below twice \blue{the total demand} of the PGLib-OPF system, an additional scaling step was applied. \blue{The 96 hourly} scenarios were \blue{then} sorted in non-decreasing order of total demand, and the scaling factor required for the scenario at index $round(0.8\times|\mathcal{S}|)$ (i.e., $\approx$ \blue{the} 80th percentile) to reach twice the \blue{total PGLib-OPF system} demand was computed.
+This factor was then applied to scale generation capacities and demand \blue{levels} consistently across all scenarios.
 The lower bounds on generator capacities in the stochastic systems were set to zero, as in the CATS scenarios.
-Also, we performed preliminary tests to assert feasibility for solutions that build all candidate lines both for the deterministic and the stochastic systems.
+Also, we performed preliminary tests to assert feasibility for solutions that build all candidate lines for the deterministic and the stochastic systems.